Binghamton University Rover Team

 Engineering, computer science, biology, geology and business management at Binghamton University all come together to build a functional Mars rover.

 If humans really do colonize Mars, they might need a robotic friend to help explore and set up our outposts.
 The Binghamton University Rover Team is ready for that challenge.
-The team is building a prototype rover that can not only survive conditions on Mars, but also can run through a checklist of things that a Mars outpost might need.
+The team builds a prototype rover that can not only survive conditions on Mars but also run through a checklist of things that a Mars outpost might need.

 The Team